trinodb/trino/presto-docs/src/main/sphinx/security/group-file.rst

 File Based Group Provider
 =========================

-Presto can map user names onto groups for easier access control and resource group management.
+Trino can map user names onto groups for easier access control and resource group management.
 Group file resolves group membership using a file on the coordinator.